rabbitmq/rabbitmq-public-umbrella/rabbitmq-docs/release-notes/README-1.6.0.txt

 by the init.d script, but it should only contain settings directly affecting the behaviour of the init.d script, such as NODE_COUNT.

-When upgrading from releases earlier than 1.5.x, note that the database schema has changed.
+The database schema has changed.
 When the RabbitMQ server detects the presence of an old database, it moves it to a backup location, creates a fresh, empty database, and logs a warning.
 If your RabbitMQ installation contains important data, such as user accounts, durable